DansDesigns/AlternixDE/README.md

 ```

-to install:
+# Install

+Recomended to use NexOS Linux (here)
+or manually:

-recomended to use a fresh install of Debain 13 with NO desktop,
+start with a fresh install of Debain 13 with NO desktop,

 install git:
 ```